+INTIMATE CARE POLICY

+School Mission Statement

+"...if you have faith as small as a mustard seed...nothing will be impossible."
+(Matthew: 17 v20)

+VISION STATEMENT:

-The Federation of The Downs & Northbourne Church of England Primary Schools INTIMATE CARE POLICY School Mission Statement Federation of The Downs and Northbourne CEP Schools Miss Mission Statement "...if you have faith as small as a mustard seed...nothing will be impossible."
-(Matthew: 17 v20) Nort do. / "...if impo all m rich envi To g Our aspi VISION STATEMENT: Our vision for the Federation of The Downs and Northbourne CEP Schools is to put God and Family at the heart of all we do.
-As a nurturing community, we use the parable of The Mustard Seed "if you have faith as small as a mustard seednothing will be impossible."
+Our vision is to put God and Family at the heart of all we do.
+As a nurturing community, we use the parable of The Mustard Seed "...if you have faith as small as a mustard seed...nothing will be impossible."
 (Matthew: 17 v20) This guides the way we value and treat all members of our school community.
 Through our pastoral care and our rich curriculum experiences, we provide a safe and dynamic learning environment in which all can flourish.

-To grow in: Faith, Love, Compassion, Kindness, Respect & Forgiveness Our six Christian Values are at the heart of our vision.
-Every day we aspire to grow in Faith, Love, Compassion, Kindness, Respect and iveness, so that our so fe in all its fullness" (Jo perience the jo by and hope Review every yea New policy- September 2020 Approved by Next Review February 2022
+To grow in: Faith, Love, Compassion, Kindness, Respect & Forgiveness

+Our six Christian Values are at the heart of our vision.
+Every day we aspire to grow in Faith, Love, Compassion, Kindness, Respect and Forgiveness, so that our school family may experience the joy and hope of "life in all its fullness" (John: 10 v10)